About: A diaphragmatic hernia is a defect or tear in the diaphragm which allows the abdominal contents to enter the chest cavity.

 - Tachypnea (increased respiration)

 Other symptoms may also be present, depending on which organs have become trapped inside the chest cavity, which may include:

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 He will suspect a diaphragmatic hernia if the cat has had a recent car accident or fall.
 The abdominal cavity may feel empty upon palpitation.

 Abdominal and chest radiographs which will reveal organs in the chest and a loss of the diaphragmatic line.

-Manage concurrent injuries, such as broken bones or lacerations
+- Manage concurrent injuries, such as surgery to repair broken bones or lacerations